 If you want smooth soup you will need to use an immersion hand blender or an actual blender.
 Blend the soup until smooth.
 Broccoli florets are springy in texture.
 Even if you blend the soup you can still expect some of the texture from the broccoli to remain.

-Half and half can be substituted for heavy whipping cream or any milk.
+Half and half can be substituted using heavy whipping cream or any milk.
 In fact, my original Keto Panera Broccoli Cheddar Soup uses heavy whipping cream and it's delicious.
 Half and half is a combination of milk and heavy cream as opposed to just one.
 It's fewer calories than heavy cream, but more calories than standard milk.

 If you use a milk substitute like coconut milk, almond milk, etc these aren't as thick.
 Your soup will be thinner in texture.